 At R&B bedding, we are here to help people just like you to pick the correct bed for yourself.

 Before you go into mattress shop and start laying on 6-7 beds, there are a few things you should consider.

-There are hundred of choices in the market.
+There are hundreds of choices in the market.
 Always do your research and have a budget in mind.
-Obviously you can’t expect a $99 mattress to last 10 years with 8 hours use per day but at the same time, you don’t want to go crazy spending your life-savings on a 4-5k mattress.
+You can’t expect a $99 mattress to last 10 years with 8 hours use per day but at the same time, you don’t want to go crazy spending your life-savings on a 4-5k mattress.

-There is no mattress that is perfect for every single one of us.
+No mattress is perfect for every single one of us.
 Each person will require different firmness and different support.
 It is essential to try before you buy and knowing that’s the firmness that will make yourself and your partner comfortable.

 Spending about 30 seconds to a minute on a bed without changing position is the best way to test out if the firmness is right for you.

 The right firmness should allow you to lay on the bed in any position without moving for a minute or two and you should not be feeling sore anywhere after trying the bed.

 How to pick the right mattress for myself?

 Getting a good night’s sleep depends on a lot of different factors — comfort, stress level, room temperature – but to get it right, you’ve got to start with the basics and your mattress is the first building block to a restful slumber.